aqeelsadiq/lambda-project/README.md

 # modules Explanation
 1. # GitHub Webhook Setup

 The GitHub webhook is configured using the Terraform GitHub provider.
-The token used for authentication is exported as an environment variable before running Terraform.
+The token used for authentication is used from the ssm parameter store and data block is mention in provider.tf.

 create Fine-grained access token with specific permissions

 1. Read access to metadata

 2. Read and Write access to actions, administration, repository hooks, and workflows

-**export TF_VAR_github_token="fine_grained_access_token"**

 In the API Gateway module (modules/apigateway/main.tf), the webhook is set up to receive workflow-job events from GitHub and forward them to the Lambda function.